-According to Market Insight Adaptability, consumers are expecting that insurance firms, even life insurance, provide real-time service using technologies such as click to chat or click to call features while using smartphones and tablets.
+According to Market Insight Adaptability consumers are expecting the insurance industry to provide real-time service using technologies such as click to chat or click to call features while using smartphones and tablets.

 The days of customers having only the options of meeting face to face with producers or using the telephone, fax or email to interact are quickly fading.
 The first phase of business began with insurance owners using the phone book, newspapers and participation in community associations.

 Now it is through a digital presence and according to research, the insurance firms are constantly challenged by determination how to assure that clients can find the agency/broker on the internet and utilize the information they display to their benefit.

 Online digital communication is the new normal.
 Studies have shown that to compete successfully in the insurance industry, insurance firms need to acquire social media, digital brand marketing and content management skills to keep customers engaged.
 According to market research, technology advances are ratcheting up customer expectations of immediacy, ease of use and accessibility of people and information, regardless of the time of day.

 Market Insight Group believes that within four years, clients will expect to start and complete the entire policy acquisition process on their smart devices (even if there is a F2F meeting at the same time), request and consume services using video connections on their smart devices, and complete these tasks and others within one or more apps.

 Ernest & Young’s recent global digital survey found that insurance companies that could differentiate their customer service experience through a carefully designed digital strategy are more successful than their competitors at reducing customer service cost while increasing customer satisfaction and retention.

 Digital innovation in the life insurance and annuity industry offers:

 – Electronic signatures; a more expedient policy purchase and claims payout.
 Regulators have established rules that facilitate acceptance of e-signatures.
 Digital signing saves time and cost in postage.
 Digital signing provides a trail for fraud protection.